BioDisco: Multi-agent hypothesis generation with dual-mode evidence, iterative feedback and temporal evaluation: Discussion Conclusion

-See Appendix for details on LLM agents and judges, their prompts, gold-standard hypotheses, the human evaluation survey, item response models and computate infrastructure.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

-This work was supported by funding from the German Ministry of Research, Technology and Space (BMFTR) under grant curAIknow \texttt{03ZU1202NB}, part of project curATime (Cluster for Atherothrombosis and Individualized Medicine; https://curatime.org/).
+This work was supported by funding from the German Ministry of Research, Technology and Space (BMFTR) under grant curAIknow \texttt{03ZU1202NB}, part of project curATime (Cluster for Atherothrombosis and Individualized Medicine; \url{https://curatime.org}).

 \putbib \end{bibunit}

 \begin{bibunit}